 Master Rack

-A master rack is a steel or aluminum frame.
-Featuring indentations or pins placed to hold adapter bars in place, this is where manufacturers hang or rest mandrels.
-Master racks are designed for the dip molding machine with which they work.
+A master rack is a sturdy frame made of steel or aluminum.
+It includes indentations or pins strategically positioned to secure adapter bars, serving as the platform where manufacturers hang or place mandrels.
+These racks are specifically tailored for use with dip molding machines.

 Dip Tank